upmaru/opsmaru-docs/src/content/docs/application/useful-commands.md

 :::note[LXD Remote]
 This guide assumes you've already [added your cluster](/docs/infrastructure/accessing-your-cluster/#lxc-remote) as a remote on your local machine.

+Make sure you run `lxc remote list` and check if you have the right cluster selected.
 :::

 ## Jumping into the Container